Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   total: 0
   ```

-## Package a Tizen application with signing
+## Package a Tizen application with sign

 The command builds and packages the Tizen application with signing.
-If there is a package file in the option(-b), the package is re-signed.
+If there is a package file in the option (-b), the package is re-signed.
 The Tizen application is signed with a certified profile in the `tizen-studio-data/profile/profiles.xml` file.
 Certificate security-profiles can be created as mentioned in the section [manage a security profile](#manage-a-security-profile).
 The package is created for the project which is set as a working folder as mentioned in the section [Set the working folder](#set-the-working-folder).

 **Syntax:**